FAQs and Guides

 Appeal proceedings

 Appeals may be brought against both procedural and substantive decisions of any First Instance division of the UPC.
-Procedural appeals may be frequent, and important, in the early days of the UPC in order that a harmonised procedure is encouraged in all Local and Regional Divisions.
+Procedural appeals are frequent, and important, in order that a harmonised procedure is encouraged in all Local and Regional Divisions.
 Appeals can also be brought against damages and costs decisions.

 Damages proceedings